boosterl/RaspberrySenseWeatherStation/README.md

 sudo apt-get install python3-flask
 ```

+# Usage

-Finally, just clone the repository, cd into it and run with Python3:
+To run the application, just clone the repository, cd into it and run with Python3:

 ```
 cd RaspberrySenseWeatherStation/
 python3 app.py
 ```

+Note that temperature and humidity readings can be offset by a few degrees and/or percents.
+This is because the CPU temperature influences the temperature sensor on the Sense HAT, especially on the RaspberryPi 3.
+By default it is corrected by substracting the reading by a certain value based on the CPU temperature.
+You can change this value in weatherstation.py based on your specific setup and workload.